Jathartha/Jathartha/README.md

 ### 🧠 Fun Facts

 - 🏋️ I lift weights like I lift bugs – consistently and with form
-- 🎮 I game a little, code a lot
 - 🐱 Cat person by heart, but love all animals

----

-### 🪄 Bonus: Quote I Live By

-> *“The best way to predict the future is to invent it.” – Alan Kay*

 ---